There can be a lot of reasons why you might not get all your email. Below are some tips to help you manage.

 Is there an ongoing issue?

-Please check out the notices section on the left of our main page for any service outages or on-going issues.
+Please check out the notices on our main website page for any service outages or on-going issues.

 Looking in the wrong place?

 Please note that all Student accounts are created with Email forwarding ON.
 This means that any email sent to your RRU email account is automatically being forwarded to your personal email account.
 If forwarding is on, then there will be NO email in your RRU email account mailbox as it is automatically forwarded BEFORE it gets to your RRU mailbox.
 For additional details on email forwarding, please check out this page.